primefaces/primefaces-test/README.md

 ### Jakarta EE10 Version
 ***

 The branch `jakarta` contains a PrimeFaces Test setup to run again Jakarta EE10 profile using Jetty 11.
+You can also use other versions with the available maven profiles: mojarra40, myfaces40

+`mvn clean jetty:run -mojarra40`

+`mvn clean jetty:run -myfaces40`

 ### JPA Lazy Datatable
 ***